 - Travel Model Update - · Forecast of Data to Horizon Year - Forecast of Future Travel Patterns - Financial Planning - Assist NCDOT TPB with model updates as needed.
 Update socioeconomic, roadway, and travel data. review the model for any network and coding inconsistencies.
-Database update or other travel demand modeling work associated with keeping the model up-to-date.
-Some of this work to be performed by NCDOT's Transportation Planning Branch along with use of consultant effort. - Assist with model updates and scenario runs by coordinating and supplying data about the network as needed.
-Test alternative roadway network scenarios. - · Review major land use changes and modify the travel demand model's TAZ files accordingly. - Assist NCDOT TPB and the model team as needed with follow up or clarifications about SE Data forecasts or travel patterns.
+Database update and/or any other travel demand modeling work associated with keeping the model up-to-date.
+Some of this work to be performed by NCDOT's Transportation Planning Branch along with use of consultant effort.
+A consultant may purchase mobile device signal data to develop origin and destination data, along with identifying other travel patterns. - Assist with model updates and scenario runs by coordinating and supplying data about the network as needed.
+Test alternative roadway network scenarios. - Review major land use changes and modify the travel demand model's TAZ files accordingly. - Assist NCDOT TPB and the model team as needed with follow up or clarifications about SE Data forecasts or travel patterns.
 Drafting of any required documentation. - Maintain fiscal model of the 2014-2040 MTP.
 Develop project cost estimates and identify funding sources available throughout the forecast years for the LRTP.
-Identify new and alternative funding sources. - Update ongoing research about funding sources and refinement of long-range financial plan as needed - Create project-level cost estimates where SPOT, TIP, or other NCDOT-sanctioned estimates are not available. - Update socioeconomic data, network, and traffic counts.
-Get raw 2016 traffic counts from NCDOT for area and process.
-Update 2010 base year to 2016 and test model setting changes against 2010. but add a 2016 "validation" year to check settings.
-Change future year to 2045.
-Change interim years to 2025 and 2035.
-Update forecast of housing and employment data to 2016 and future year.
-Review and update external trips.
-Work expected to involve the use of a consultant and NCDOT staff, along with MPO staff.
+Identify new and alternative funding sources. - Update ongoing research about funding sources and refinement of long-range financial plan as needed. - Create project-level cost estimates where SPOT, TIP, or other NCDOT-sanctioned estimates are